Different Tools, Same Problem

 In late 2024, Canada announced a 25% cut to immigration targets, explicitly citing housing affordability as a primary reason.[1]
 Within months, national rents fell 6.6% - the largest decline since tracking began.
 Vacancy rates in Toronto and Vancouver improved for the first time in years.
 Immigration Minister Marc Miller stated the cuts were necessary because “we lost the public's trust” on housing.[7]

 Australia admitted a record 518,000 net migrants in 2022-2023.[2]
 Over the same period, national rents surged 47%, with some cities experiencing even steeper increases.
 The Reserve Bank of Australia explicitly linked record immigration to the rental crisis.
-Despite building more housing per capita than the United States, Australia could not keep pace with immigration-driven demand.
+Australia builds more housing per capita than the United States - yet could not keep pace with immigration-driven demand.
+This is the strongest evidence that construction alone cannot solve a supply-demand imbalance when demand grows unchecked.

-The contrast is instructive.
-Canada reduced immigration and rents fell.
-Australia increased immigration and rents surged — even with active construction programs.
-The lesson: construction alone cannot solve a supply-demand imbalance if demand grows faster than supply.
-The Affordability and Immigration Act proposes a 90% reduction in immigration for 10 years to allow U.S. housing supply to catch up with existing population — the same logic Canada has now adopted, though the Act goes further.
+The Affordability and Immigration Act proposes a 90% reduction in immigration for 10 years to allow U.S. housing supply to catch up with existing population - the same logic Canada has now adopted, though the Act goes further.
+Australia's experience shows why supply-side reform alone is insufficient when population growth outpaces construction capacity.

 Visa Worker Program Safeguards

-Most peer democracies include stronger worker protections in their temporary visa programs than the United States.
+Every developed nation examined includes stronger worker protections in its temporary visa programs than the United States.
 Common safeguards include salary floors, labor market testing requirements (proving no domestic worker is available), and restrictions on staffing agency sponsorship.

 Singapore: Employment Pass